Stef-Boogers/NetLogo-for-ecology-tutorial/README.md

-# Agent-Based Modeling for Ecology in NetLogo
+# Agent-Based Modelling for Ecology in NetLogo

 ## 0. Preparation <br>